Manuel Mujica Láinez

 Hunger clouds his mind and makes him delirious.
 Now he blames the chiefs for the situation.
 Hunger!
 Hunger!
 Oh!
 To bite into a piece of meat!
-But there is not… There is not… Just today, with his brother Francisco, holding up each other, they searched the camp.
+But there is not… There is not… Just today, with his brother Francisco, holding up each other, he searched the camp.
 There is nothing left to steal.
 His brother has offered to no avail, in exchange for an armadillo, for a snake, for some leather, for a bite, the only jewel he possesses: that silver ring with a wrought cross his mother gave him before setting sail from San Lúcar.
 But even had he offered a mountain of gold, it would have been in vain, for there is not, there is not.
 There is nothing left but tighten their pain-punctured stomach and double up and shiver in the corner of the tent.

 The wind spreads the stench of the hanged.
 Baitos opens his eyes and licks his deformed lips.
 The hanged!
 Tonight is his brother’s turn to stand guard by the gallows.
 He must be there now, with the crossbow.
 Why not crawl towards him?
 Together they could take one of the bodies down and then…

 He takes his wide hunting knife and comes out staggering.